 5. Security Reports and Audits

 5.1 Audit rights.
 Mailchimp shall make available to Customer all information reasonably necessary to demonstrate compliance with this DPA and allow for and contribute to audits, including inspections by Customer in order to assess compliance with this DPA.
 Customer acknowledges and agrees that it shall exercise its audit rights under this DPA (including this Section 5.1 and where applicable, the SCCs) and any audit rights granted by Data Protection Laws, by instructing Mailchimp to comply with the audit measures described in Sections 5.2 and 5.3 below.

 5.2 Security reports.
-Customer acknowledges that Mailchimp is regularly audited against SSAE 16 and PCI standards by independent third party auditors and internal auditors respectively.
-Upon written request, Mailchimp shall supply (on a confidential basis) a summary copy of its most current audit report(s) (“Report”) to Customer, so that Customer can verify Mailchimp’s compliance with the audit standards against which it has been assessed and this DPA.
+Customer acknowledges that Mailchimp is regularly audited against industry leading standards by independent third party auditors and internal auditors respectively.
+Upon written request here, Mailchimp shall supply (on a confidential basis) a summary copy of its most current audit report(s) (“Report”) to Customer, so that Customer can verify Mailchimp’s compliance with the audit standards against which it has been assessed and this DPA.

 5.3 Security due diligence.
-In addition to the Report, Mailchimp shall respond to all reasonable requests for information made by Customer to confirm Mailchimp’s compliance with this DPA, including responses to information security, due diligence and audit questionnaires, by making additional information available regarding its information security program upon Customer’s written request to firstname.lastname@example.org, provided that Customer shall not exercise this right more than once per calendar year.
+In addition to the Report, Mailchimp shall respond to all reasonable requests for information made by Customer to confirm Mailchimp’s compliance with this DPA by making additional information available regarding its information security program upon Customer’s written request, provided that Customer shall not exercise this right more than once per calendar year.
 Customers may submit their requests here.

 6. International Transfers

 6.1 Data center locations.
 Subject to Section 6.2, Customer acknowledges that Mailchimp may transfer and process Customer Data to and in the United States and anywhere else in the world where Mailchimp, its Affiliates or its Sub-processors maintain data processing operations.
-Mailchimp shall at all times ensure that such transfers are made in compliance with the requirements of Data Protection Laws.
+Mailchimp shall at all times ensure that such transfers are made in compliance with the requirements of Data Protection Laws and this DPA.

 7. Return or Deletion of Data

-7.1 Deletion on termination.
+Deletion or return on termination.
 Upon termination or expiration of the Agreement, Mailchimp shall (at Customer’s election) delete or return to Customer all Customer Data (including copies) in its possession or control, except that this requirement shall not apply to the extent Mailchimp is required by applicable law to retain some or all of the Customer Data, or to Customer Data it has archived on back-up systems, which Customer Data Mailchimp shall securely isolate, protect from any further processing and eventually delete in accordance with Mailchimp’s deletion policies, except to the extent required by applicable law.
 The parties agree that the certification of deletion of Customer Data described in Clause 8.5 and 16(d) of the 2021 Controller-to-Processor Clauses and 2021 Processor-to-Processor Clauses (as applicable) shall be provided by Mailchimp to Customer only upon Customer’s written request.

 8. Data Subject Rights and Cooperation

 8.1 Data subject requests.
-The Service provides Customer with a number of controls that Customer may use to retrieve, correct, delete or restrict Customer Data, which Customer may use to assist it in connection with its (or its third-party controller’s) obligations under the GDPR, including its obligations relating to responding to requests from data subjects or applicable data protection authorities.
-To the extent that Customer is unable to independently access the relevant Customer Data within the Service, Mailchimp shall (at Customer's expense) provide reasonable cooperation to assist Customer to respond to any requests from individuals or applicable data protection authorities relating to the processing of Customer Data under the Agreement.
+As part of the Service, Mailchimp provides Customer with a number of self-service features, that Customer may use to retrieve, correct, delete, or restrict the use of Customer Data, which Customer may use to assist it in connection with its (or its third-party controller’s) obligations under the Data Protection Laws with respect to responding to requests from data subjects via Customer’s account at no additional cost.
+In addition, Mailchimp shall, considering the nature of the processing, provide reasonable additional assistance to Customer to the extent possible to enable Customer (or its third-party controller) to comply with its data protection obligations with respect to data subject rights under Data Protection Laws.
 In the event that any such request is made to Mailchimp directly, Mailchimp shall not respond to such communication directly except as appropriate (for example, to direct the data subject to contact Customer) or legally required, without Customer’s prior authorization.
 If Mailchimp is required to respond to such a request, Mailchimp shall, where the Customer is identified or identifiable from the request, promptly notify Customer and provide Customer with a copy of the request unless Mailchimp is legally prohibited from doing so.
 For the avoidance of doubt, nothing in the Agreement (including this DPA) shall restrict or prevent Mailchimp from responding to any data subject or data protection authority requests in relation to personal data for which Mailchimp is a controller.

 8.2 Data protection impact assessment.
 To the extent required under applicable Data Protection Laws, Mailchimp shall (considering the nature of the processing and the information available to Mailchimp) provide all reasonably requested information regarding the Service to enable Customer to carry out data protection impact assessments or prior consultations with data protection authorities as required by Data Protection Laws.
 Mailchimp shall comply with the foregoing by: (i) complying with Section 5 (Security Reports and Audits); (ii) providing the information contained in the Agreement, including this DPA; and (iii) if the foregoing sub-sections (i) and (ii) are insufficient for Customer to comply with such obligations, upon request, providing additional reasonable assistance (at Customer’s expense).

-9.2 Any claims against Mailchimp or its Affiliates under or in connection with this DPA (including, where applicable, the SCCs) shall be brought solely against the entity that is a party to the Agreement.
+10.2 Any claims made against Mailchimp or its Affiliates under or in connection with this DPA (including, where applicable, the SCCs) shall be brought solely by the Customer entity that is a party to the Agreement.

-10.7 This DPA shall be governed by and construed in accordance with governing law and jurisdiction provisions in the Agreement, unless required otherwise by applicable Data Protection Laws.
+11.6 This DPA shall be governed by and construed in accordance with the governing law and jurisdiction provisions in the Agreement, unless required otherwise by applicable Data Protection Laws.

 Annex A – Details of Data Processing

-(f) Types of Customer Data: Customer may upload, submit or otherwise provide certain personal data to the Service, the extent of which is typically determined and controlled by Customer in its sole discretion, and may include the following types of personal data:
+Customer may upload, submit, or otherwise provide certain personal data to the Service, the extent of which is typically determined and controlled by Customer in its sole discretion, and may include the following types of personal data: